nipsmusic2018/nipsmusic2018.github.io/index.md

 <span style="color:maroon">Due to popular demand, the deadline for
-submissions has been extended to <em>Monday November 12th at 9:00AM Pacific</em>!
+submissions has been extended to <b>Monday November 12th at 9:00AM Pacific</b>!
 </span>

 ## Overview